 Raskullz Toddler Dinosaur Helmet

-A fun helmet for little boys gets a big boost if it includes dinosaurs or sharks, like our first example from Bavilk.
+A fun helmet for little boys gets a big boost if it includes dinosaurs or sharks, like our first example from Raskullz.
 It’s a helmet they will want to wear all the time, and it’s functional too.
 It’s made from a non-toxic thermoplastic rubber.

 The helmet consists of a smooth expanded polystyrene shell, molded and shaped to resemble a dino head.
 It has a textured and scale-like appearance with big eyes, nostrils, and a mouth with teeth.
 On the inside, there are layers of shock-absorbing EPS to minimize injuries in a crash.

 This helmet is light, weighing 0.8 pounds.
 Another fantastic feature is the adjustable strap— you can change it as your baby grows, with settings ranging between 50 to 54 centimeters.

 Your tot will love to wear it — the interior padding is soft and comfy.
-Also incorporated are six air vents to keep little heads cool.
+Also incorporated are aerodynamic vents to keep little heads cool.

 - Cool helmet with bright colors and textures.